-In July the British Government endeavored to mediate between Poland and the Soviet Union, proposing, in a note of July 11, 1920, an armistice on the so-called Curzon Line and the holding "in London in the near future of a conference of representatives from Soviet Russia, Poland, Lithuania, Latvia, and Finland for the purpose of concluding a final peace with Soviet Russia."
-However, the Soviet Government declined the mediation of Great Britain, declaring, in its note of July 17, 1920, that it regards the Curzon Line as a proposition of "imperialists in London and Paris," unjust toward Poland and is ready to grant to Poland, through direct negotiation, a more advantageous frontier.
-It also refused to stop its military operations.

-The Polish Government, however, desired to fulfill the obligation it had taken upon itself in the presence of the Allied Powers at Spa in the first half of July, and agreed to negotiate with the Soviets even within the area of military operations and on the territory of the Soviet administration, at Minsk.
+In July His Majesty's Government endeavoured to mediate between Poland and the Soviet Union, proposing, in a note of July 11, 1920, an armistice on the so-called Curzon Line and the holding "in London in the near future of a conference of representatives from Soviet Russia, Poland, Lithuania, Latvia, and Finland for the purpose of concluding a final peace with Soviet Russia."
+However, the Soviet Government declined the mediation of Great Britain, declaring, in its note of July 17, 1920, that it was ready to conclude peace with Poland only through direct negotiation.
+The Soviet Government expressed its good will to grant Poland wider frontiers than those indicated in the British note.
+It refused to stop its military operations.
+The Polish Government, however, agreed to negotiate with the Soviets even within the area of military operations and on the territory of the Soviet administration, at Minsk.

 On August 14, therefore, a peace delegation left Warsaw for Minsk.
-It was composed of representatives of all parties in the Diet, of whom I was one, under the chairmanship of the Under-Secretary of State for Foreign Affairs, Jan Dąbski.
+It was composed of representatives of all parties in the Diet, of whom I was one, under the chairmanship of the Under-Secretary of State for Foreign Affairs, Jan Dabski.